-S.E.
+H.L.
+Daneschvar, MD S.E.
 Wilson, MD

-The spontaneous remission rate for lower gastrointestinal bleeding, even with massive bleeding, is 80%.
-No source of bleeding can be identified in 12%, and bleeding is recurrent in 25%.
+The spontaneous remission rates for lower gastrointestinal bleeding is 80 percent.
+No source of bleeding can be identified in 12 percent of patients, and bleeding is recurrent in 25 percent.
 Bleeding has usually ceased by the time the patient presents to the emergency room.

-- A The severity of blood loss and hemodynamic status should be assessed immediately.
-Initial management consists of resuscitation withcrystalloid solutions (lactated Ringers solution) and blood products if necessary. - B. The duration and quantity of bleeding should be assessed: however, the duration of bleeding is often underestimated. - C. Risk factors that may have contributed to the bleeding include nonsteroidal anti-inflammatory drugs, anticoagulants, colonic diverticulosis, renal failure, coagulopathy, colonic polyps and hemorrhoids.
-Patients may haveahistory of hemorrhoids, diverticulosis, inflammatory bowel disease, peptic ulcer, gastritis, cirrhosis, or esophageal varices. - D. Hematochezia.
-Bright red or maroon blood per rectum suggests a lower GI source: however, 11-20% of patients with an upper GI bleed will have hematochezia as a result of rapid blood loss. - E. Melena.
-Sticky, black, foul-smelling stools suggest a source proximal to the ligament of Treitz, but melena can also result from bleeding in the small intestine or proximal colon. - F. Change in stool caliber, anorexia, weight loss and malaise are suggestive of malignancy. - G. Associated findings - 1.
-Abdominal pain may result from ischemic bowel, inflammatory bowel disease, or a ruptured aortic aneurysm. - 2.
-Painless, massive bleeding suggests vascular bleeding from diverticula, angiodysplasia or hemorrhoids. - 3.
-Bloody diarrhea suggests inflammatory bowel disease or an infectious origin.
+- A. The severity of blood loss and hemodynamic status should be assessed immediately.
+Initial management consists of resuscitation with crystalloid solutions (lactated Ringers) and blood - crystalloid solutions (lactated Ringers) and blood products if necessary.
+B. The duration and quantity of bleeding should be assessed; however, the duration of bleeding is often underestimated.
+C. Risk factors that may have contributed to the blooding include ponstarridal anti inflammatory - Risk factors that may have contributed to the bleeding include nonsteroidal anti-inflammatory drugs, anticoagulants, colonic diverticulitis, renal failure, coagulopathy, colonic polyps, and hemorrhoids.
+Patients may have a prior history of hemorrhoids, diverticulosis, inflammatory bowel disease, peptic ulcer, gastritis, cirrhosis, or esophageal varices. - D. Hematochezia.
+Bright red or maroon output per rectum suggests a lower GI source; however, 12 to 20% of patients with an upper GI bleed may have hematochezia as a result of rapid blood loss. - E. Melena.
+Sticky, black, foul-smelling stools suggest a source proximal to the ligament of Treitz, but Melena can also result from bleeding in the small intestine or proximal colon.

+F. Clinical findings